Download: Sample IRIG Constitution

 - Hands-On with the IR Tool Box – Have a box filled with different catheters, wires, balloons, stents, etc. for the students to hold and sort through.
 This will help them learn the terminology of the many different tools at the interventional radiologist’s disposal.
 In addition, encourage them to thread wires through the catheter and inflate balloons to familiarize them with the tactile feel of IR.

 - Ultrasound-Guided Biopsy Skills Lab – To simulate performing a breast nodule biopsy, place a piece of chicken breast on top of a pimento stuffed olive.
 Then, use an ultrasound probe and a spring-loaded biopsy needle to take a biopsy with the olive as a target.
+Please refer to this video for an alternative setup for a DIY Ultrasound Phantom.

 - Seldinger Technique Skills Lab – To stimulate performing the Seldinger technique, place a piece of chicken breast on top of a stiff straw.
 Then, use the ultrasound probe and a hollow bore needle to try to gain access into the “artery.”